Tibing/howtomake.software/blog/emotion-recognition.md

 ng new emotion-recognition
 ```

-Then, we need to install the lib for the face recognition.
+Then, we need to install the lib for face recognition.
 I prefer using `face-api.js`.
 We'll use it to detect faces and recognize emotions.

 ```bash
 npm i face-api.js